NYPL/nypl-design-system/README.md

 ### Product Requirements

-The Reservoir Design System provides accessible stories, but real live data can necessitate additional accessibility requirements beyond what we're committed to in our generic, extensible components.
+The Reservoir Design System provides accessible stories, but real data can necessitate additional accessibility requirements beyond what we're committed to in our generic, extensible components.
 To ensure your products' final result is accessible, please adhere to the accessibility requirements put together by NYPL's accessibility coordinator on [Metronome](http://themetronome.co/).

 NYPL's Metronome instance is currently password protected.
 For access to Metronome, please contact NYPL's UX team or Design System team.